Understanding Different Control Flow Statements in C# (With Examples)

 }

-v `while` loop: It executes a block of code repeatedly as long as a specified condition is true.
+Executes a block of code as long as the condition remains true.

 while (condition)